crypbet/crypbet.github.io/README.md

 We are currently working hard to bring you an exciting and secure online gambling experience.
 Stay tuned for the official launch!

-### About Gamble Grove:
+### About CrypBet:

-Gamble Grove is a thrilling online gambling platform that will offer a wide range of games for entertainment and potential winnings.
+CrypBet is a thrilling online gambling platform that will offer a wide range of games for entertainment and potential winnings.

 ### Responsible Gaming: